FAC29A/portfolio-learning-Zukhra/learnings/testing.md

 The unit testing workshop was dedicated to understanding the principles and practices of unit testing.
 Practical exercises allowed for the application of these concepts to real-world scenarios.

 **Unit Testing Description:**
 Unit testing involves testing individual units or components of a software to ensure they perform as expected.
-In this workshop, I learned the importance of isolating units for testing and how to write effective unit tests for various scenarios.

 #### 3. Integration Testing Workshop

 Integration testing, a critical aspect of ensuring components work together seamlessly, was explored in this workshop.
 Practical examples provided a deep understanding of integration testing methodologies.

 **Integration Testing Description:**
 Integration testing focuses on testing the interaction between different components or modules of a system.
-This workshop delved into strategies for integration testing, emphasizing the importance of validating the collaboration between units.

 #### 4. TDD Workshop

 Test-Driven Development (TDD) was a central theme of this workshop.
 I learned how to approach development by writing tests before implementing features, enhancing code reliability.

 **TDD Description:**
 Test-Driven Development is a methodology where tests are written before the actual code.
 This promotes a clear understanding of requirements and ensures that the codebase remains maintainable.
-The workshop provided hands-on experience in applying TDD principles to real-world projects.

 ## Key Takeaways